 See?
 Stretching pizza dough isn’t too difficult.
 Here are a few extra tips to help you be successful, though.

 - No rolling pins allowed.
 Rolling pins will push out the essential gasses necessary for a lightweight, airy, and beautiful crust, leaving you with a dense, tough, and undesirable nightmare.
 Never use rolling pins to stretch pizza dough!

 - Don’t use any scented moisturizer or soaps.
 You’ll be using your hands a lot to stretch your dough.
 Any heavy scents will transfer to your pizza dough, changing the flavor profile.
 Opt for mild soaps and moisturizers before diving in.

 - Don’t toss it in the air.
 I know, I know.
 It looks fun.
 And eventually, you might be able to pull it off.
 But that’s not without a whole lot of practice.
 Leave the pizza tossing to the professionals or it may end up on the floor.

 - Let it proof properly.
-Working with pizza dough that is over or under proofed is going to be a downright nightmare, if not impossible altogether.
-Make sure your dough has proofed the right amount of time.
+Working with pizza dough that is over or under-proofed is going to be a downright nightmare, if not impossible altogether.
+Make sure your dough has been proofed the right amount of time.

 With the right technique and tips, stretching dough can easily be accomplished – even by beginners.
 If you want to learn more about how to stretch pizza dough, check out these frequently asked questions below.